agamemnus/tiptext.js/readme.md

 // Re-setting this will re-initialize the event observer and re-initialize the mousemove event listener on the new parent.

 .base_className, .show_delay, .hide_delay, .stick_delay, .show_start, .show_process, .show_end,
-.hide_start, .hide_process, .hide_end, .show_process_timeout_time, ,hide_process_timeout_time
+.hide_start, .hide_process, .hide_end, .show_process_timeout_time, hide_process_timeout_time
-// This is the default value given to elements when a new tip is added.
+// The section above has default vcalues and explanations for these properties.

 .current_target
 // The current target of the tiptext.
 READ-ONLY.
 Use set_tip (see below) to set the tip target manually.